Medical Certificate for Scuba Diving

 Neurological and consciousness risk

-Any condition that could cause sudden loss of consciousness underwater — epilepsy, uncontrolled diabetes with hypoglycaemia risk, certain medications — presents a direct safety risk to the diver.
-These conditions are assessed individually; not all are absolute contraindications.
+Any condition that could cause sudden loss of consciousness underwater, including epilepsy, uncontrolled diabetes with hypoglycaemia risk, or certain medications, presents a direct safety risk.
+These conditions are assessed individually and are not all absolute contraindications.

 👂